hpssjellis/j25-SVG-graphics-pgb-helloworld/README.md

-j25-canvas-pgb-helloworld
+j25-SVG-graphics-pgb-helloworld
 =========================

-Cavas using Raphael for phonegap
+Using SVG graphics with html5 and phonegap.
+Originally tried to get Cavas using Raphael for phonegap but it did not work.

-As of April 9, 2014 I have not yet got this going.
+As of April 10, 2014 It seems to be working.

-Must download the raphael.js file from http://raphaeljs.com/ .
-The April 10, 2014 file is in this repo.